Jordan Eberle: Seattle Kraken

+On October 8, 2024, at the start of the 2024–25 season, Eberle was named the second captain in Kraken history, filling the vacancy left by Mark Giordano.
+He played 16 games, recording six goals and five assists, before suffering an injury on November 14 against the Chicago Blackhawks.
+As a result of the injury, he underwent pelvic surgery and was expected to miss three months.
+Eberle returned to the Kraken lineup on February 22.

 International play

 Eberle represented Alberta at the 2007 Canada Games in Whitehorse, Yukon.
 He notched two goals and an assist in the bronze medal game against British Columbia in Alberta's 4–3 win.
 He finished the tournament with six goals and five assists in five games played to place eighth in tournament scoring.
 Several months later, Eberle played for Team Canada's under-18 team at the 2007 Ivan Hlinka Memorial Tournament, but failed to register a point as Canada was kept from a medal.
 He continued with the national under-18 team the following year at the 2008 IIHF World U18 Championships in Russia.
 He began the tournament by earning player of the game honours with a two-goal effort in the first round-robin game against Germany—a 9–2 win for Canada.
 He later notched two goals and an assist in an 8–0 gold medal game win to help Canada to their first tournament championship in five years.
-Eberle finished the tournament with ten points in seven games, second in team scoring to Cody Hodgson.
+As a result, Eberle was named one of Canada's Top Three Players of the tournament.

 In his third WHL season, Eberle was selected to the Team Canada's under-20 team for the 2009 World Junior Championships in Ottawa, Ontario.
 In the semi-finals, on January 3, 2009, Eberle was named player of the game after scoring two goals and the shootout-winner against Russia in a 6–5 win.
 Eberle dramatically scored his second goal of the night with just 5.4 seconds left in regulation to force extra time and the eventual shootout, in which he shot first and scored.
 Defeating Sweden 5–1 in the final, Eberle helped Canada to a record-tying fifth straight gold medal and was named by the coaching staff as one of the team's best three players.
 At the conclusion of the tournament, Eberle was third in tournament scoring with 13 points (six goals, seven assists).